Milo-group/Probability_Guided_Chemical_Reaction_Scopes/Getting Started Example/README.md

 ## Typical runtime

-On the dummy data, each script should finishe in under one minute.
+On the dummy data, each script should finish in under one minute.